FREE WORKSHOPS FOR TEENAGE GIRLS IN WEST ISLAND HIGH SCHOOLS

 - How do traditional martial arts techniques help teens become more powerful, both mentally and physically?

-Find out more about the programs by downloading our pamphlet.
-For more information or to find out how to bring the workshops to your school, please call the Women’s Centre’s Outreach Coordinator at 514-781-8529 or email email@example.com
+Find out more information or how to bring the workshops to your school by calling the Women’s Centre’s Outreach Coordinator at 514-781-8529 or email firstname.lastname@example.org